michaelthomasletts/dcm-to-jpg/README.md

 ## Usage

+Store your .dcm files somewhere on your local machine, and navigate to where those files are saved from your terminal.
+Ideally, keep those images in the same directory as where you cloned this repository.

-Use the script like this:
+Then, use the script like this:

 ```bash
 cd dcm-to-jpg